krishna-radhakrishnan/PortfolioProject/README.md

 # PortfolioProject

-Covid Report was designed in Microsoft Power BI using data for Covid’19 Deaths and Vaccinations, from the “Our World in Data” website.(link given below) https://ourworldindata.org/covid-deaths
+Covid Report was designed in Microsoft Power BI using data for Covid’19 Deaths and Vaccinations, from the “Our World in Data” website. https://ourworldindata.org/covid-deaths

 The data was downloaded as a single CSV file containing all the data as columns.
 Analysis was done on the data by importing it into Power BI, cleansed by removing null values,